 JONES, Arthur Richard.
 D/12211.
 Private KEH.
 Transferred as Private, 8th Battalion, London Regiment 388291 on 20/04/1918 and served until 11/11/1918.
 Entitled to British War and Victory medals.

 JONES, Robert William.
 1888.
 Private.
 Discharged 14/04/1919.
 Did not serve in France.
-Entitled to British War Medal and Victory Medal.
+Entitled to British War and Victory Medals.
 Noted as being from Australia.

 JONES, Wilfred.
 1560.
 Private.
 Enlisted 15/06/1916.
 Wounded at the Battle of Paschendaele, France in 1917 with a gun shot wound to the hand, which damaged his nerves in the his hand and it became almost a claw.
 Discharged in Longford, Ireland on 28/08/1918 due to being classed as physically unfit.
 Awarded Silver War Badge 16880.
 Born 1897 in Ramsbury, Wiltshire, England, married Catherine Stewart in Longford, Ireland in 1917 and he died in Putney, England.
 Appears to have emigrated to Australia.